hdfiresky/GitHub-deploy-helper/DEPLOYMENT.md

 # 4. Create the application's parent directory if it doesn't exist
 mkdir -p "$(dirname "$APP_PATH")"

-# 5. Atomically update the symbolic link to point to the new release
+# 5. Atomically update the symbolic link to point to the new release's 'app' subdirectory
-echo "-> Activating new release by updating symbolic link..." ln -sfn "$RELEASE_PATH" "$APP_PATH"
+echo "-> Activating new release by updating symbolic link..." ln -sfn "$RELEASE_PATH/app" "$APP_PATH"

 # 6. Clean up old releases (DISABLED)
 # Old releases are intentionally kept to allow for easy manual rollbacks.